plymaler/BIOL5153/README.md

 ## BIOL5153
 This respository is for BIOL 5153, Practical Programming for Biologists, and is where I will submit assignments for the course.

+### Assn 01 - Introduction to Bash shell commands
+This result of this assignment (plymale-assn01.txt) lists commands used to answer questions about moving around, creating and deleting files and folders, looking into files, and finding a text string within a file.

+### Assn 02 - Creating a CV in Markdown
+The resulting file is called Plymale_CV.md.

 ### Assn 03 - Using pbs scripts to run BASH on AHPCC Razor
 The files for assignment 03 are in assn03.tgz.
 A brief description of each file is below.
 **1.** plymale_assn03.1* are the pbs script and merged standard out plus standard error for the BLASTN comparison of the watermelon nad4L gene with a database made from the same gene.